Alberto Di Chiara

-Alberto Di Chiara ([alˈbɛrto di ˈkjaːra]; born 29 March 1964) is an Italian former professional footballer, who played for Roma, Reggiana, Lecce, Fiorentina, Parma and Perugia, as well as for the Italian national side, as a winger and full back.
+Alberto Di Chiara ([alˈbɛrto di ˈkjaːra]; born 29 March 1964) is an Italian former professional footballer, who played for Roma, Reggiana, Lecce, Fiorentina, Parma and Perugia, as well as for the Italy national side, as a winger and full back.
 He is the younger brother of the Italian footballer Stefano Di Chiara.

 Club career

 A Roma youth product, he made his Serie A debut with the club during the 1980–81 Serie A season, also winning the Coppa Italia that year.
 After two seasons with the club, he was transferred to Serie B side Reggiana in 1982, making 22 appearances.